 Parameter Entity/Actor Specification Blood glucose level measurement Imaging Technologist or Lab Technologist Within 2 hours preceding FDG administration, shall measure and document time of subject blood glucose collection.
 Glucose measurement should be performed using a CLIA approved, CLIA cleared, or equivalent (outside US) glucose measurement device.
+If the measurement is always performed at injection time or otherwise according to a protocol relative to injection time, this may be documented in the protocol.
 Deviations from this process shall be documented.
 Blood glucose level documentation Imaging Technologist or Lab Technologist Shall enter the results of the blood glucose assay and the time of blood draw on a case report form or similar subject information sheet.
 Shall enter the results of the blood glucose assay into a common format mechanism used for recording all needed information (Appendix E).
-Blood glucose level Threshold Imaging Technologist Shall enforce the glucose thresholds for imaging as defined in the Protocol; if not, then reason for non-compliance shall be provided and documented on case report form or similar subject information sheet.
-Shall document any information on non-compliance with the protocol into a common format mechanism used for recording all needed information (Appendix E).
+Blood glucose level Threshold Imaging Technologist Shall enforce the glucose thresholds for imaging as defined in the Protocol; if not, then reason for non-conformance shall be provided and documented on case report form or similar subject information sheet.
+Shall document any information on non-conformance with the protocol into a common format mechanism used for recording all needed information (Appendix E).